A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: Application: miscible flow model

 As with the Cartesian mesh test case, no significant difference can be observed between the numerical solutions obtained from HMM--ELLAM and HMM--GEM.
 Also, as expected, the mass balance error for the HMM--MMOC is quite large.
 Notably, the numerical solution on Kershaw type meshes is skewed towards the lower right corner.
 This is expected due to the fact that the numerical fluxes for HMM schemes on this type of mesh are prone to grid effects, as explained in \cite{CD17-HMM-ELLAM-complete}.

-In general, the HMM--ELLAM exhibits a slightly better global mass conservation property than the HMM--GEM.
-This is explained by two factors: first, in HMM--ELLAM, an adjustment has been made on the terms around the injection cell in order for global mass conservation to be achieved almost exactly \cite{CD17-HMM-ELLAM-complete}; second, ELLAM exactly conserves the mass, whereas this mass conservation remains approximate in GEM (which becomes slightly worse than that of HMM--ELLAM once we deal with cells that are irregular).
-We however notice that this approximation is quite good, with a maximum mass balance error $<1\%$.
-Moreover, on non-Cartesian meshes with small or mildly distorted cells, HMM--GEM can control local volume constraints more easily and more accurately than HMM--ELLAM, as was seen in the test case on hexahedral meshes.
+To summarise the previous tests, the HMM--GEM exhibits a slightly better volume conservation property than the HMM--ELLAM.
+This is due to the local volume constraint for the HMM--ELLAM being inexact in the sense that it depended on \eqref{eq:approx-loc-vol-cons} to give a good approximation; whereas for the HMM--GEM scheme, exact local volume constraints were imposed.
+In particular, on non-Cartesian meshes with small or mildly distorted cells, HMM--GEM can control local volume constraints more easily and more accurately than HMM--ELLAM, as was seen in the test case on hexahedral meshes.
 Hence, with the choice of $\alpha$ driven by the discussion in Section \ref{subsec mass-bal-ELLAM-MMOC}, GEM achieves both a good preservation of the physical bounds on $c$, and of mass conservation.